ElectronSutra/venture/pages/2-blessed-isle/2-2-language/2-2-0-language.md

 like the clicking tongue of the Dhorashi dark-dwellers, are of interest to scholars, but are generally vile and uncouth compared to the respectable High Realm.

+## Old Realm

+Old Realm, the contemporary language of spirits and the original language of the world, is the ancestor of all the Isle's languages.

+> Old Realm is unrelated to the languages of the Isle.
+This claim is pure
+> propaganda.
+The Realm's scholars have made proposals showing this, but they
+> are grasping at straws.

+> The languages of the Isle descend from a common ancestor, Proto-Isle.
+The real
+> divergence period began well before the Shogunate, and has only continued to
+> evolve since then.